scanback/docs/articles-posts/fabric-of-executive-teams.md

 Not surprisingly, having a well educated work force pays off.
 This should also hold for the educational background of senior executives.

 While just about all senior executives hold at least a bachelor's degree, they have attended universities that differ widely in global rankings as seen in the graph below.
-We tagged matched each executive's university against the renowned Top 500 University ranking of ARWU.²
+We tagged matched each executive's university against the renowned Top 500 University ranking of [ARWU Shanghai Ranking](https://www.shanghairanking.com/rankings/arwu/2025).²

 <p align="center">
 <img  src="assets/images/fabric/education.jpg" width="600" alt="education">